 Leopard Print Adds Spice to the Bedroom

-Navy blue and white is a rather dramatic combination on its own, but when a pair of leopard benches get added to the mix, wow!
-Proof that all it takes is a little walk on the wild side to spice up a room.
-This terrific bedroom is from The Teacher Diva.Continue to 23 of 25 below.
+Navy blue and white is a rather dramatic combination on its own, but when a pair of leopard benches get added to the mix, poof: A little walk on the wild side is all it takes to spice up a room.
+This terrific bedroom is from The Teacher Diva.Continue to 22 of 24 below.

 Blue is generally considered a peaceful, relaxed color, but if you are looking for a cheerful tint of this popular hue, consider cornflower.
-It's almost bright, but not quite; pretty, and yet not overly sweet; happy, and yet not too stimulating.Continue to 24 of 25 below.
+It is almost bright, but not quite; pretty, and yet not overly sweet; happy, and yet not too stimulating.Continue to 23 of 24 below.

 Use Blue Wallpaper for an Accent Wall

-A gorgeous wallpaper makes it so easy to liven up your bedroom, whether you choose to paper all four walls, or simply turn the wall at the head of your bed into an accent wall, as in this gorgeous space from Turquoise.
-The wallpaper is Family Tree from Ferm Living.Continue to 25 of 25 below.
+A gorgeous wallpaper makes it so easy to liven up your bedroom, whether you choose to paper all four walls or simply turn the wall at the head of your bed into an accent wall, as in this gorgeous space from Turquoise.
+The wallpaper is Family Tree from Ferm Living.Continue to 24 of 24 below.

 Turquoise and Lime for a Teen Girl's Bedroom

 Looking for the perfect palette for a teen girl's bedroom?
-Lime green and turquoise hits the spot, as so beautifully demonstrated in this a-little-bit-retro space from Muse Interiors.
+Lime green and turquoise hit the spot, as beautifully demonstrated in this nod to retro from Muse Interiors.